 Here's some guidelines to help you decide whether your computer and network connectivity will be sufficient for an online course.

-- You will need a reliable, not too old, and virus-free computer Windows (version 7 or later) or Macintosh (OS X 10.9 or later).
-Note that an iPad or Android tablet is not sufficient - you MUST have a Windows or Macintosh desktop or laptop computer.
-By "reliable and not too old", we mean a computer you can use to do things like browse Internet sites, use email and social media, view online videos, participate in webinars, and work with Word, PDF, and PowerPoint files without crashing or slowing down to the point of frustration.
+- You will need a reliable, not too old, and virus-free computer Windows or Macintosh.
+Note that an iPad or Android tablet is not sufficient—you MUST have a Windows or Macintosh desktop or laptop computer.
+By "reliable and not too old," we mean a computer you can use to do things like browse Internet sites, use email and social media, stream videos, participate in webinars, and work with Word, PDF, and PowerPoint files without crashing or slowing down to the point of frustration.
 If your computer is less than 4 years old and you're satisfied with its performance doing these types of tasks you should be set.

 - You will need up-to-date web browser software.
-Kodiak works with the latest version of Chrome, Firefox, Safari, Edge, and Internet Explorer 11.
-Visit Kodiak's System Check to make sure your browser and associated software meets the basic requirements.
+Kodiak works with the latest version of Chrome, Firefox, Safari, and Edge.
+Visit Kodiak's System Check to make sure your browser and associated software meet the basic requirements.

 - Most instructors will expect you to submit homework assignments and papers as Microsoft Word files.
 If you don't have already Microsoft Word, learn how to use the Save As feature of your word processor to generate Word files.